LaraFB/3-ano/README.md

 - After clicking the verification link in the email, I should receive a confirmation message in the software indicating that my account is active.
 - I should not be able to access the software features until my account is verified.
 - If I encounter any problems during login, such as an invalid email or password, I should receive clear error messages guiding me on how to reset the password.

 ***

 ##### User Story 2

-As a student, I want to be able to track my daily expenses and categorize them,so that I can gain insights into my spending habits.
+As a student, I want to be able to track my daily expenses,so that I can maintain an accurate record of my personal finances.

-(Como estudante, quero ser capaz de controlar as minhas despesas diárias e categorizá-las (M), para saber mais sobre os meus gastos diários(S)).
+(Como estudante, quero ser capaz de controlar as minhas despesas diárias (M), para saber mais sobre os meus gastos diários(S)).

 Story Points - 3M